Point Comfort mayor resigns

-The mayor of Point Comfort has tendered her resignation effective immediately via an email addressed to citizens, council, and staff.
+The mayor of Point Comfort has resigned effective immediately via an email addressed to citizens, council, and staff.

 Leslie Machicek wrote in the email: